mainlp/mainlp.github.io/_pages/thesis.md

   interpretation and generalization ; and (2) transitioning to datasets with extensive annotations and labels could mitigate the adverse effects of removing noisy labels, resulting in a smoother and more reliable label distribution.
-- :hourglass_flowing_sand:  *Error Analysis of a BERT-based Search Engine*.
+-  *Error Analysis of a BERT-based Search Engine*.
 Multi-stage ranking has become a popular paradigm in information retrieval, this approach a fast first-stage ranker generates a candidate set of documents followed by a much slower re-ranker to refine the ranking ([Nogueira et al. 2019](https://arxiv.org/abs/1910.14424)).
 Prior work has shown that better candidate